winnipegcompsci/backtothefutures/README.md

 BACK TO THE FUTURES:
 -------------------------------------------------------------------------------
+Development Environment:
+Push to Whiskey     (Push Working Dir to Test)
-Push to Dev Server (dev.backtothefutures.com) -- Testing.
+Push to Dev Server  (To Show Joe)
+Push to Prod?
+(Eventually).

 Settings (Inputs)::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::